Christmas

 German Christmas stollen is traditionally made from yeast dough, with lots of filling.
 We’ve already made a classic stollen with dried and candied fruits, but this time I want to offer you a marzipan stollen recipe.
-We will not look for where to buy that marzipan and make it ourselves.
+We will not look for where to buy that marzipan, but make it ourselves!
 This Christmas, stollen will definitely be the highlight of your holiday table!

 Stollen is a classic German Christmas pastry that has become famous all over the world.
 They are prepared 2–4 weeks before Christmas, and today they are common far beyond Germany.
 And for purely practical reasons, this is very convenient, as you can prepare stollens before the Christmas rush begins.
 When the holidays come, you have the gifts ready and the treats on the table.